 Of course, it’s still used as such – even though it’s basically meaningless nowadays.
 The industry is so big and so spread out (not just around LA, but the U.S.) that thinking of it as a single entity is really anachronistic, but people like the idea of Hollywood – so they still use the term.
 The industry is almost unrecognizable from its early days, when there were only 10-12 major studios, and now there are so many different platforms – TV, internet, gaming etc (we should call It ‘the content industry’).
 In spite of what many people seem to think the industry does not have a hive mind and there are many different perspectives and viewpoints within it too.
 It’s as diverse as any other major industry.

-Historical preservation wasn’t the concern that it is today and – of all people – Hugh Hefner, founder of Playboy, got involved in the fight to save the sign.
-He had a fundraiser at the Playboy Mansion in Beverly Hills and some of his friends, including Alice Cooper and Gene Autry, contributed nearly $28,000 each to “buy” a letter (raising almost $250,000 in total).
+Historic preservation wasn’t the concern that it is today and – of all people – Hugh Hefner, founder of Playboy, got involved in the fight to save the sign.
+He held a fundraiser at the Playboy Mansion in Beverly Hills and some of his friends, including Alice Cooper and Gene Autry, contributed nearly $28,000 each to “buy” a letter (raising almost $250,000 in total).

 She had a small role as part of the female ensemble in the movie Thirteen Women (one of the first films about a serial killer), but most of her scenes ended up on the cutting room floor.
 As the summer wore on the call from the studio, with an offer of a great role, didn’t come and one night in September she made her way up to the sign and jumped to her death from the ‘H’.
 She was just twenty-four years old.

 According to Hollywood legend, the next day a letter from the Beverly Hills Playhouse arrived, offering her the lead in a theatrical production – playing the role of a suicidal young woman!
 Life imitating art perhaps?
 When you read her suicide note now it seems obvious she was suffering from depression, but of course at the time these issues were not so well-understood.
 Since the 1980’s the sign has been fenced-off, so no one can get too close to it, partly because of Entwhistle’s tragic end.

 From time to time the sign has been altered, sometimes officially sanctioned, other times not.
-My personal favourite was when it was changed to read HOLLYWeeD in January 2017, by unknown persons, to celebrate the legalization of marijuana for recreational use in California.
+My personal favourite was when it was changed to read HOLLYWeeD in January 2017, by person or persons unknown, to celebrate the legalization of marijuana for recreational use in California.

 The ONLY way to reach the Hollywood Sign is to hike up to it.
-There are NO tours, by any company, which go right up to the sign and, as discussed in this article, the Hollywood Sign itself is closed to the public.
-The closest you can get to it is at the back of the sign, on the top of Mount Lee.
+There are NO tours, by any company, which go right up to the sign.
+As explained in this article, the Hollywood Sign itself is inaccessible to the public.
+The closest you can get to it is at the back of the Sign, on the top of Mount Lee.
 Don’t even think about climbing the fence – you will be arrested.